reinteractive-open/installfest_guides/source/guides/installfest/finishing_a_basic_blog.md

 ---

 # Finishing a Basic Blog
 In the [previous guide](/guides/installfest/testing_the_blog) you added automated testing to your blog application.
 If you haven't run through that post then you should do so now before starting this one.
-In this installment, together, we'll add some features to your blogging engine, show you more about Rails and make it look nicer using [Bootstrap](http://getbootstrap.com/).
+In this instalment, together, we'll add some features to your blogging engine, show you more about Rails and make it look nicer using [Bootstrap](http://getbootstrap.com/).
 Let's dive in.

 ## Preparation for our coding session